chosj95/chosj95.github.io/about.md

 ## News

+- 1st/2nd places in AIM Raw-to-RGB mapping Track at ICCV 2019.
+- One papers are accepted by ICCVW 2019.
 - One paper is accepted by CVPRW 2019
 - 3rd place winner of [AI RUSH 2019](https://ai-rush.com) (Image Classification & CTR prediction)

 ## Skills

 - OS: Windows, Ubuntu
-- Languages: C, Python, MATLAB
+- Languages: Python, MATLAB

 ## Email